benjamindobbs/ClassicalKenKen/privacy-policy.md

 ## How We Use Your Information

 We collect and use your Google Account email address solely for the purpose of:
-- Providing personalized experiences in our logic puzzle application.
+- Providing personalized experiences in our logic puzzle and SAT practice application.
 - Storing your scores and progress in a Google Sheet associated with your account.
-- Scaling the difficulty of puzzles based on your performance.
+- Scaling the difficulty of puzzles/questions based on your performance.

 ## Data Storage and Retention